Responding to Law Enforcement Agencies

 LINE Transparency Report

-We disclose the LINE Transparency Report which provides information about user data requests we received from law enforcement.
+The LINE Transparency Report discloses information about user data requests we receive from law enforcement.

-At our services, we believe that responding to requests in efforts to arrest suspects, alleviate damages, save human lives, and prevent crimes is part of our responsibility as a provider of internet services that are used by a large number of people.
-At the same time, excessive information disclosure requests from law enforcement to internet service providers may threaten user privacy.
+We believe that responding to requests to apprehend suspects, mitigate damages, save human lives, and prevent crime is part of our responsibility as a provider of internet services that are used by a large number of people.
+At the same time, we understand that excessive information disclosure requests from law enforcement to internet service providers may threaten user privacy.

 It is essential for us to provide transparency in how often we receive and respond to requests from law enforcement in order to protect the privacy of LINE users and fulfill our social responsibility as a service provider.